40Cakes/pokebot-gen3/modules/web/docs/event_stream.md

 ## Topics

 This directory contains TypeScript declaration files that describe the structure of event payloads.
-See [stream_events.d.ts](stream_events.d.ts).
+See `modules/web/stream_events.d.ts`.

 ### Topic `Player`